 I discovered yesterday that the funds required to embark on my final year of study with the Open University had landed in my bank.
 Not strictly the funds required, as this is a loan to tide me over until the Student Finance loan arrives.
 In three parts.
 This is where confusion starts to set in.
 The government want me to save up in order to get a qualification that they’re happy to lend me money for.
 In short, I have to borrow four-grand in order for the OU to let me study so that I can get a four-grand loan from the government to pay back the four-grand I’d borrowed, before paying the government their four-grand back.
 I’m no economist by any stretch, but what an absolute joke.
 Lend me the money, I’ll pay it back.
 I shouldn’t have to beg, steal and/or borrow, first.
 Do you want me to study or not?
 The funny part of this financial fiasco is that I won’t be paying off the majority of it, anyway.
 My paltry income will drop when I hit retirement which is before the 30-year repayment deadline.
 It’ll be interesting to find out how much of the approximately 26k that I’ve borrowed is left outstanding and thereby written off.
 Especially adding on the interest.
 Still, I’m pleased I’ve been able to expand my knowledge and increase my skill set.
 Even if I haven’t been able to fulfil my dream of teaching or even gained financially from my eight years of part-time study.

 I found an interesting article about the logo of Au Pere Tranquille on t’interweb and it got me wondering even more about the history of this amazing venue.
-I’ve no idea where to start as my French is hugely limited – there's always Google Translate, I guess.
-I simply don’t want to discover it’s a café that was run by a family who bought it for a few francs and blah blah blah.
-I want a history to this place.
-I want it to represent some memories, to have been stood in its location through revolutions and declarations.
-She must’ve seen some sights in her 400-year history.
+I’ve no idea where to start as my French is hugely limited – there’s always Google Translate, I guess.
+I just don’t want to discover that it’s simply been a café that was run by a family who bought it for a few francs and blah blah blah.
+I want to have a history to this place.
+I want her to represent some memories, to have been stood in its location through revolutions and declarations.
 Something.
 Anything.
 Starting is a problem.
-I have had a brief look through some poorly TripAdvisor reviews or some quick Yelp 3.0 stars owing to the price of food in a capital city.